-Homeownership is a major part of the American Dream.
+Homeownership is the ultimate American Dream.
 If you’re going to buy a home, though, you will likely need a down payment — especially if you want the best mortgage rate.
-For those trying to make a 10% or 20% down payment on home, coming up with tens of thousands of dollars in … Read moreUsing 401(k) and IRA for Down Payment for Home Purchase
+For those trying to make a 10% or 20% down payment on a home, coming up with tens of thousands of dollars can be a … Read moreUsing 401(k) and IRA for Down Payment for Home Purchase

-Are you thinking about borrowing money from your 401(k) plan.
-Whether it is for down payment for your home purchase, for debt payment, to fund your new business venture, or to cover your cash shortfall, borrowing money from your 401(k) is a decision that you need to consider carefully.
+Are you thinking about borrowing money from your 401(k) plan?
+Whether it is for the down payment for your home purchase, for debt payment, to fund your new business venture, or to cover your cash shortfall; borrowing money from your 401(k) is a decision that you need to consider carefully.
 Table of Content How to … Read moreHow Does a 401(k) Loan Work, Advantages and Disadvantages

-When you get laid off (or when you leave your job) there are many things you need to do, including deciding what to do with your 401(k).
-You have the choice of leaving the 401(k) funds in your current plan, cashing out of the plan, or rolling the funds over into another qualified retirement account. … Read moreWhat to Do with Your 401(k) When You Get Laid Off?
+When you leave your job, whether you quit or you get laid off, there are many things you need to do, including deciding what to do with your 401(k).
+You have the choice of leaving the 401(k) funds in your current plan, cashing out of the plan, or rolling the funds over into another qualified … Read moreWhat to Do with 401(k) When You Quit or Get Fired

-When you leave a job where you have contributed to a 401(k) plan, you have three options for the money: cash out your 401(k), keep it in your current plan, or move it to another qualified retirement account.
-A qualified retirement account can be your new employer’s 401(k) plan, a Traditional IRA, or a Roth … Read moreHow to Rollover 401(k) to IRA
+When you leave your job, you have four options for the money in your 401(k) plan.
+You can cash out the money, keep it in your current plan, or move it to another qualified retirement account (i.e., your new employer’s 401(k) plan, a Traditional IRA, or a Roth IRA).
+The action of moving money out … Read moreHow to Rollover 401(k) to IRA

 According to the IRS, the combined total contribution you can make to all of your 401(k) plans (including traditional 401(k), Roth 401(k), and individual 401(k) plans) in 2019 increased by $500 to $19,000.
 The catch-up contribution limit stays the same at $6,000.
 However, you may be limited by what your employer allows you to contribute. … Read moreMaximum 401(k) Contribution and Catch-Up Limits for 2018-2019